-Second, is Western Mountaineering doesn’t use a sleeping pad sleeve under the bag.
+Second, they don’t offer an integrated sleeping pad sleeve under the bag.
 While the TerraLite 25 doesn’t slide around much as I sleep, using a pad underneath is my preference.
 You should bring a sleeping pad with a good r-value to insulate you from the cold ground.
-For the purpose of being a lightweight backpacking bag though, losing the pad sleeve helps drop the total weight.
+For the purpose of being a lightweight backpacking bag though, losing the pad sleeve help drop the total weight.
 I classify this as more of a personal feature I wish it had, than an actual downside.

 The last problem I have with this sleeping bag is the lack of a draft collar.
 If Western Mountaineering decide to add one, this sleeping bag would be perfection.